Gröna Lund: History

 The park's location is unique in the sense that most of the buildings are old residential and commercial structures from the 19th century.
 The buildings were not built for the park; instead, the park was built around the buildings.
 The park has three different entertainment venues: Dansbanan (Lilla Scenen), Gröna Lundsteatern and Stora Scenen.

 Gröna Lund features most attractions common to amusement parks, such as a tunnel of love, a funhouse and eight roller coasters.
 Gröna Lund is also known for its rock and pop music concerts; the capacity record is held by Bob Marley, who attracted 32,000 people in 1980; it was his third performance at the venue, after stints in 1977 and 1978.
 The record is unbeatable since new regulations prevent such large audiences at Gröna Lund.
 American rapper Nas performed with almost 22,000 people in 2010.

 The park is easily accessible by tram #7, bus #67 and by ferry from the city centre.
 Its central location allows visitors to view large parts of Stockholm from the taller attractions.

 Since 2006, the park is owned by Parks & Resorts Scandinavia AB, which is wholly owned by the Tidstrand family, which also owns Kolmården Zoo and Skara Sommarland.

+On 25 June 2023, one person was killed and nine others were injured after Jetline partly derailed.
+The park was temporarily closed due to the incident.
+On 3 July 2023 the park was re-opened, but only as a walking park.
+On 5 July 2023, all rides except Jetline opened.
+Jetline remained closed as it underwent an investigation by the Swedish Accident Investigation Authority which concluded on 14 June 2024, when it was announced that Jetline will be permanently closed.